BatchClayderman/Cryptography-Schemes/README.md

 Usually, it will succeed if ``pdflatex`` is available and on the path.

 For developers, this script will check the style of the Python scripts.

-Execute ``find . -maxdepth 1 -type f -name "*.py" -exec python {} \;`` in a Linux terminal to execute all the Python scripts in a scheme folder if you wish to.

 #### Environment details